Definitions for the Strategic Leadership Area

 - Building an HR model for the future

-- Understands evolving business contexts, stakeholder expectations and business requirements, and is able to translate them into talent, culture and leadership actions (RBL Group, 2012 HR Competency Study).
+- Understands evolving business contexts, stakeholder expectations and business requirements, and is able to translate them into talent, culture and leadership actions — Human Resource Competency Study (HRCS), Round 7, RBL Group.

 - Creates a unique value proposition.